shahidfoy/BlueJAnalysisTools/README.md

 Try to place PMD folder into root directory so it should look like this:

-"/PMD"
+"/pmd"

 Also this only works for one java file at a time.
 To see it working right click on the java file you would like to inspect and click on "ArtisanCQ->PMD Analysis

 ============================================
-How to work and install FindBug functionality.
+How to work and install SpotBug functionality.
 ==============================
 download FindBugs at https://sourceforge.net/projects/findbugs/.
 Create a FINDBUGS directory in your root folder for windows it should look like:

-"C:/FINDBUGS"
+"C:/spotbugs"

 once you find a compressed version of findbugs on the website.
 Unzip the file and place its contents into the FINDBUGS folder.  for example the findbugs bin location should look like this

-"C:/FINDBUGS/bin"
+"C:/spotbugs/bin"

 only works for windows right now.